-For Spring 2024 Admission
+For Summer 2024 Admission

-Priority consideration will be given to students whose applications are complete and received by the Admissions Office by November 1, 2023 for Spring 2024 admission.
+Priority consideration will be given to students whose applications are complete and received by the Admissions Office by January 15, 2024 for Summer 2024 admission.

-Applicants are required to have:
+Applicants must have:

-- High school or college biology with lab and chemistry with lab, both with grades of C or higher. - · College preparatory Algebra I with a C or higher or NHTI's MATH 092C with a grade of C or higher - A completed course in BLS CPR from the American Red Cross, American Heart Association, or the National Safety Council.
+- High school or college biology with lab and chemistry with lab, both with grades of C or higher - College preparatory Algebra I with a C or higher or NHTI's MATH 092C with a C or higher - A completed course in BLS CPR from the American Red Cross, American Heart Association, or the National Safety Council.
 Online-only programs are not approved.
-For more information on CPR requirements, see Health Services. - Preference will be given to students who hold active, unrestricted National Registered Emergency Medical Technicians-Paramedic (NREMT-P) certification and are in good standing; all applicants must submit a copy of their current NREMT-P certificate with their application for admission. - Submit, on NHTI nursing reference forms, two references from professionals, supervisors or teachers.
-The form is available here as a PDF, or contact the Admissions Office.

-- Complete the ATI Test of Essential Academic Skills (TEAS) exam with a minimum Total Score of 66% or higher.
-Information regarding testing locations and registration is available here as a PDF (ATI TEAS Exam) or contact the Admissions Office. - Completion of NHTI courses ENGL 101C, PSYC 105C, and BIOL 195C, with grades of a C or higher (or the equivalent from another institution).
+For more information on CPR requirements, see Health Services. - Preference will be given to students who hold an active, unrestricted New Hampshire Practical Nursing license and are in good standing with the NH Board of Nursing; all applicants must submit a copy of their current LPN license with their application for admission - Submit, on NHTI nursing reference forms, two references from professionals, supervisors or teachers.
+The form is available here as a PDF, or contact the Admissions Office. - Complete the NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing and receive a minimum score of 74 or higher.
+NLN NACE registration information is available here as a PDF: NLN NACE Testing 2023-24 and NLN Student Guide for Testing, or contact the Admissions Office. - Completion of NHTI courses ENGL 101C, PSYC 105C, PSYC 220C, BIOL 195C, and BIOL 196C with grades of a C or higher (or the equivalent from another institution).